Satellite Pour l’Observation de la Terre (SPOT)

-SPOT satellite imagery was used to look at camps for Syrian Refugees in Turkish Territory.
+SPOT satellite imagery was used to look at camps for Syrian Refugees in Turkish territory.
 Photo interpreters studied the evolution of camps and capacity.
-Photo interpreters could distinguish sanitary facilities, stores, warehouses and the number of shelters.
+Photo interpreters could distinguish sanitary facilities, stores, warehouses, and the number of shelters.

-Satellite was a means of gathering information safely.
+Satellite imagery was a means of gathering information safely.
 From an empty agricultural field to the formation of a refugee camp, SPOT satellites prove refugee camps can be monitored from space.

 - SPOT-1 was launched on February 22, 1986, with partners Belgium and Sweden.
 This marked the beginning of the incredible SPOT satellite era.
 Launch date: February 22, 1986.
 Deactivated: December 31, 1990